davmac314/bmcxxabi/README.md

 by D. Mcall - <davmac@davmac.org>

-*Work-in-progress!
+**Work-in-progress!
 Only for x86-64 at the moment!
-NOT complete!*
+Not complete!**
+See "current status" below.

-This is an implementation of the support routines specified in the Itanium C++ ABI, specifically the `__cxa_*` routines to deal with exception handling, designed for use in "bare metal" situations - such as kernel code, or UEFI applications.
+This is an implementation of the support routines specified in the Itanium C++ ABI, designed for use in "bare metal" applications - such as kernel code, or UEFI applications - when using GCC or a compatible compiler with "dwarf exception handling" (eg GCC on Linux).

+Note that the "Itanium" C++ ABI is also used (at least as baseline) for other processor architectures.

+Specifically, BMCXXABI contains implementations of:
+ * the `__cxa_*` routines to deal with exception handling (as documented by the ABI)
+ * the `__gxx_personality_v0` C++ "personality" routine of GCC (mostly undocumented)
+ * the `std::type_info` class and its ABI-private derived types (as documented by the ABI)

 This software is absolutely free and you may use it as you wish, without restriction.

 ## Key features

- * easy to compile and integrate with a bare-metal project
+ * easy to build and to integrate with a bare-metal project
- * requires only a few key headers and functions to build/link
+ * requires only a few key standard headers/functions
+ * no restrictions on use or reproduction

+## Use

+ * typically you would incorporate the build of BMCXXABI into another project.
+There is little point building it stand-alone, since the necessary build options may differ between projects.
+ * you might include BMCXXABI as a sub-repo or simply copy it into the parent project
+ * use "make OUTDIR=..." to build and produce the resulting library, libcxxabi.a, in the specified directory
+ * you can set the compiler and build options on the "make" command line, too; check the top-level Makefile for information.

+## Requirements

+In reality, this library is only one piece of the puzzle.
+You also need:
+ * A "libunwind" implementation.
+There are several to choose from.
+ * Some C++ headers and functions.
+BMCXXABI source needs headers such as `cstring` and `cstdlib`.
+ * Importantly, an implementation of `malloc` and `free`.
+The Itanium C++ exception model requires dynamic allocation when an exception is thrown.
+ * An implementation of `new` and `delete` operators, which should be trivial when you have malloc/free anyway.

 ## Background documentation